ahmvddddd/vider_provider/README.md

 # Vider Provider

-**Vider Provider** is a freelancer app that connects service providers with clients within their location.
+**Vider Provider** is a freelancer app that connects service providers with clients in their location.
 This app is used by service providers to:

 1. Display their portfolio along with their current location.